ibm-cloud-docs/CDN/https-faq.md

 {: #does-a-wildcard-certificate-need-to-validate-a-domain-for-my-cdn}
 {:faq}

-No, but you can only use the CNAME to retrieve content from your origin. `https://www.example-cname.cdn.appdomain.cloud`
+No, but you can only use the CNAME to retrieve content from your origin.
+For example `https://www.example-cname.cdn.appdomain.cloud`.

 ## I received an email indicating that my domains is not pointed to IBM CDN CNAME.
 What do I do now?
 {: #i-received-an-email-indicating-that-my-domain-is-not-pointed-to-IBM-CDN-CNAME}